 '''

-Console(config)#interface ethernet 1/1
+Console(config) #interface ethernet 1/1

-Console(config-if)#network-access link-detection link-down action trap
+Console(config-if) #network-access link-detection link-down action trap

 Console(config-if)#

 '''

-network-access linkdetection link-up down the port, send an SNMP trap, or both.
+network-access link- Use this command to detect link-up events.
+When detected, the switch can shut detection link-up down the port, send an SNMP trap, or both.
 Use the no form of this command to disable this feature.

+'''

-network-access link-detection link-up action [shutdown | trap | trap-and-shutdown]
+network-access link-detection link-up

+action [shutdown | trap | trap-and-shutdown]

+'''